 For all seasons, to balance out the tough part of your workout, choose calming music to conclude and create a finishing balance:

 - Build in cool-down time.
 Your body was just amped, so don’t blow off arguably the most important part of your workout.

 - Breathe deeply to calm the mind and the body.
 Try inhaling to a count of four and exhaling to a count of six.
 This helps tell your mind to calm, which also helps support your body’s repair systems.

 - Try really hard not to think about anything but breathing.
 Release any thoughts of 1) your workout, 2) your work, 3) personal challenges, or 4) your to do list.
 It’s only a few minutes; you can do it.

 Ayurveda’s basic principle is to balance out what already exists so that there’s not “too much” of one thing.
 In doing so, you work with your environment by season and the way you’re more inclined to feel because of the season.

 Now, don’t stress out about it, but go redo your workout playlists.
 You’ll feel better!

-CHRISTINE CHEN is a yoga teacher and health writer living, breathing deeply, and salsa dancing in New York City.
-She’s an Emmy-winning broadcast journalist who started yoga 13 years ago to help her spine problems and reduce stress.
-She learned how to make choices to support her well-being and discovered a whole new life.
+Christine Chen is a Manhattan-based yoga teacher, health writer and author of Happy-Go-Yoga (March 2015, Grand Central Life & Style/Hachette).
+She’s an Emmy-winning broadcast journalist who started yoga 15 years ago to help her spine problems and reduce stress.
+Today, her yoga practice, combined with Ayurveda, the sister science to yoga, helps her live well each day.
 Subscribe to Christine's blog and connect with her on Facebook, Twitter, and Instagram.